April 23, 2022

 Doug: Yeah.
 So, we have a patch of spilanthes.
 We're small farm.
 It's actually coming up to season, so we'll have abundance of it.
 We make a Buzz Chew out of it, it's called.
 And, we mix it with moringa.
 We mix it with moringa and–

 Ben: I forgot about the Buzz Chew.
 And, I wound up growing spilanthes.
 I came back, I ordered seeds, electric tooth berry it's also called.
 I grew seeds.
 I kind of quit growing it.
 There might even be a little bit still outside.
 I don't know.
 But, I was growing indoors actually in my office and literally two weeks ago, I thought I should tell Doug about this.
 Because this new study just came out in spilanthes, and it even made me think about growing it more.
 And, they did a study where they were looking at the pharmacological effects of it in humans.
 They did a pretty big study.
 It was 250 dudes that they did this study on where they were giving them little capsules that contained the spilanthes powder.
 Very, very simple.
-They were taking the spilanthes powdering up, putting the capsule, and they found a significant increase in drive, in frequency of sexual intercourse, and in erection duration in the guys who are using the spilanthes.
+They were taking the spilanthes powdering up, putting the capsule, and they found a significant increase in libido, in frequency of sexual intercourse, and in erection duration in the guys who are using the spilanthes.
 And, I always thought of as something like clean the mouth, make you salivate.
-But, apparently, it's a big-time aphrodisiac and drive enhancer in dudes.
+But, apparently, it's a big-time aphrodisiac and libido enhancer in dudes.
 And, I came across this study just literally a couple weeks ago.
 I thought I got to bring that up to Doug when I talk with him.

 Doug: Yeah, certainly an aphrodisiac.
 So much of accessing our male or female sexual organs is about riding and cleansing and detoxing the blockages between our mind and body.
 So, in order to access those sexual organs, we got to defunct our access.
 So, how do we access our sexual organs from our mind?
 And, the spilanthes is, I mean, if you look at the actual plant itself and we have photos on our website, you'll certainly see the tie in.
 And, what I find with the spilanthes is that defunctness as well as that electrifying nature you feel through your whole body.
 It's known as the toothache medicine because that is the stimulating effect that you first find.
 But, you do find this electricity that runs through the body and certainly is able to ignite your sexual organs in an amazing way.
 But, again, the spilanthes I described to people as the defunct, as the defunct medicine because that's what it does.
 And, as it defuncts the body, you're able to access those sexual organs and be in touch with them.